AFK-Ivan/rsschool-cv/cv.md

 I have basic knowledge in building networks and explosive information security zones.
 I have experience with JavaScript, HTML, CSS, PHP, SQL, some experience in database administration and system monitoring.

-One example of my work can be seen here: [Code example](https://github.com/AFK-Ivan/GBstuff).
+One example of my project can be seen here: [Code example](https://github.com/AFK-Ivan/GBstuff).

 Also, an example of a code solution from Codewars:
 ```javascript
 function multiply(a, b){